Assistive technology: Computer accessibility

 One of the largest problems that affect disabled people is discomfort with prostheses.
-An experiment performed in Massachusetts utilized 20 people with various sensors attached to their arms.
+An experiment performed in Massachusetts used 20 people with various sensors attached to their arms.
 The subjects tried different arm exercises, and the sensors recorded their movements.
 All of the data helped engineers develop new engineering concepts for prosthetics.

 Assistive technology may attempt to improve the ergonomics of the devices themselves such as Dvorak and other alternative keyboard layouts, which offer more ergonomic layouts of the keys.

 Assistive technology devices have been created to enable disabled people to use modern touch screen mobile computers such as the iPad, iPhone and iPod Touch.
 The Pererro is a plug and play adapter for iOS devices which uses the built in Apple VoiceOver feature in combination with a basic switch.
 This brings touch screen technology to those who were previously unable to use it.
 Apple, with the release of iOS 7 had introduced the ability to navigate apps using switch control.
 Switch access could be activated either through an external bluetooth connected switch, single touch of the screen, or use of right and left head turns using the device's camera.
 Additional accessibility features include the use of Assistive Touch which allows a user to access multi-touch gestures through pre-programmed onscreen buttons.

 For users with physical disabilities a large variety of switches are available and customizable to the user's needs varying in size, shape, or amount of pressure required for activation.
 Switch access may be placed near any area of the body which has consistent and reliable mobility and less subject to fatigue.
 Common sites include the hands, head, and feet.
 Eye gaze and head mouse systems can also be used as an alternative mouse navigation.
-A user may utilize single or multiple switch sites and the process often involves a scanning through items on a screen and activating the switch once the desired object is highlighted.
+A user may use single or multiple switch sites and the process often involves a scanning through items on a screen and activating the switch once the desired object is highlighted.

 Home automation

 The form of home automation called assistive domotics focuses on making it possible for elderly and disabled people to live independently.
 Home automation is becoming a viable option for the elderly and disabled who would prefer to stay in their own homes rather than move to a healthcare facility.
 This field uses much of the same technology and equipment as home automation for security, entertainment, and energy conservation but tailors it towards elderly and disabled users.
-For example, automated prompts and reminders utilize motion sensors and pre-recorded audio messages; an automated prompt in the kitchen may remind the resident to turn off the oven, and one by the front door may remind the resident to lock the door.
+For example, automated prompts and reminders use motion sensors and pre-recorded audio messages; an automated prompt in the kitchen may remind the resident to turn off the oven, and one by the front door may remind the resident to lock the door.